Sly-Perez/2chan-like-app-API-JWT/README.md

 ## Tools Used:
-This API was developed in **Plain/Vanilla PHP**, no third-party libraries used.
+This API was developed mainly in **Plain/Vanilla PHP**.
+It uses the following libraries: <br>
+1. **PHPMailer**
+    - Used to send emails to users such as account verification emails, etc.

 ## Documentation
 You have access to many endpoints.
 In the following document, we will show the endpoints available in the API, as well as their requirements and expected responses; They will be split into 2 categories: